 1. How many lumens are ideally needed?

 Projectors come in a range of brightness measured in lumens.
 The brighter the projector, the higher the lumen rating.
-Needless to say, higher lumens means higher pricing.
-When buying a projector, ensure to look for two types of lumen specifications: lumens for colour brightness and lumens for white brightness.
+Needless to say, higher lumens mean higher pricing.
+When buying a projector, ensure to look for two types of lumen specifications: lumens for color brightness and lumens for white brightness.
 The amount of brightness needed for your classroom is determined by the room’s ambient light condition.
 For classrooms, conference rooms or boardrooms with controlled lighting environments, opt for a projector with a minimum brightness of 2,500 lumens.

 Recommendations from an expert: For brighter rooms with larger windows it may be better to select a projector with an image brightness rating of about 3500 lumens.
 Alternatively, shades or blinds could be installed to help control the room lighting.